Power Purchase Agreements & Capex free Financing CHP Projects

 The main benefit of a PPA is the potential to significantly reduce a company’s energy spend.

-The renewable energy provider of the PPA will always try to sell energy cheaper than market value and, in the long term, PPA contracts will protect organisations from future energy price hikes and market fluctuations along with fragile grid connectivity.
+The energy provider of the PPA will always try to sell energy cheaper than market value and, in the long term, PPA contracts will protect organisations from future energy price hikes and market fluctuations along with fragile grid connectivity.

 Reducing a businesses’ energy spend is an effective way to maximize profits and free up the budget for further investments or growth.